Petroleum Survey discovers U-Boat

 During World War II, U-boats prowled the Gulf of Mexico to disrupt the vital flow of oil carried by tankers departing ports in Louisiana and Texas.

-German submarine predations so threatened the war effort that American government and industry responded with the longest petroleum pipeline project ever undertaken, building the “Big Inch” and “Little Big Inch” from East Texas to Illinois, and as far as New York.
-See WW II Big Inch and Little Big Inch Pipelines.
+German submarine attacks so threatened the war effort that American government and the petroleum industry responded with the longest pipeline project ever undertaken, building the “Big Inch” and “Little Big Inch” from East Texas to Illinois, and as far as New York.
+Learn more in WW II Big Inch and Little Big Inch Pipelines.

 But for the U-166, the war was over.
 Its final resting place remained a mystery for almost 60 years.